-We’re used to thinking of corporate tech support in very technical terms: fixing issues, helping users who are stuck with specific problems, and working some backend magic that users won’t even be aware of.
+We’re used to thinking of help desk support in very technical terms: fixing issues, helping users who are stuck with specific problems, and working some backend magic that users won’t even be aware of.

 Amidst help desk calls and service emails, winds of change swept over enterprise customer support.
 With a massive rise in user per product, and with the constant improvements in measuring customer support satisfaction, brands and corporations can no longer afford to keep users waiting on the line.
 Saying you'll “return a call within 48 hours” is no longer acceptable to customers.

 Global IT departments needed a sustainable solution that would take the pressure off human support representatives and empower users to solve their own issues, autonomously, and at the same time improve their proficiency and product skills.